The Sick, the Dying... and the Dead!: Songs

-According to Mustaine, "Dogs of Chernobyl" is not about the war in Ukraine, but "is a love song".
+According to Mustaine, "Dogs of Chernobyl" is not about the Russian invasion of Ukraine, but "is a love song".
 Prior to the album's production, Mustaine had been diagnosed with throat cancer.
 He revealed that his treating radiologist contributed "a couple of phrases and some information about the radiation poisoning when everyone got sick at Chernobyl" to the song's lyrics.

 Two cover songs are featured on various editions of the album.
 Sammy Hagar features on a cover of his solo song, "This Planet's on Fire".
 "Police Truck" is a heavier cover of the Dead Kennedys song.

 Release

-The website sickdyingdead.com was launched on June 20, 2022 to promote the album.
+The website sickdyingdead.com was launched on June 20, 2022, to promote the album.

 As of December 2022, six singles have been released from the album.
-The first, "We'll Be Back" was released via streaming services on June 23, with "Night Stalkers" following on July 22.
+The first, "We'll Be Back", was released via streaming services on June 23, with "Night Stalkers" following on July 22.

 The third single to be released was "Soldier On!" on August 12.
 The title track was released as a single on September 2, the same day as the album.